15 Enticing Survival Books Like The Hatchet

 Pete and Annie are childhood best friends who have deeper feelings.
 After a climbing accident, the two friends get taken off the trail and away from the group.
 As the fire gets closer, the two must find a way to survive together.

-The Hatchet had us on the edge of our seats as we rooted for Brian’s survival.
-We felt the exact same thing when reading Annie and Pete’s story.
+The Hatchet had me on the edge of my seat as I rooted for Brian’s survival.
+I felt the exact same thing when reading Annie and Pete’s story.

 2. Bad Call – Stephen Wallenfels

 You never know what’s out there in the wilderness.
-That’s part of what made The Hatchet such an interesting read, and it’s also why we think you’ll enjoy Bad Call.
+That’s part of what made The Hatchet such an interesting read, and it’s also why I think you’ll enjoy Bad Call.

 A group of teenagers lost a bet, and now they must take a camping trip at Yosemite National Park.
 This isn’t a leisurely camping trip.